US employers add 157,000 jobs, jobless rate hits 3.9 pct.

 WASHINGTON – U.S. employers slowed their hiring in July, adding 157,000 jobs, a solid gain but below the healthy pace in the first half of this year.

-The Labor Department said Friday the unemployment rate ticked down to 3.9 percent from 4 percent.
+The unemployment rate ticked down to 3.9 percent from 4 percent, the Labor Department said Friday.
 That's near an 18-year low of 3.8 percent reached in May.

 Employers added an average of 224,000 new workers in the first six months of this year, a faster pace than in 2017.
 The pickup has impressed many economists because it's coming late in the economic expansion, which has entered its 10th year and is now the second-longest in U.S. history.